 The milk shakes are made to order with fresh fruit, and at busy times, you’ll stand in line, place your order and wait for your number to be called.
 The milkshake operation is well-staffed and very efficient; the line moves fast.
 (We love that the milkshakes are served in biodegradable, corn-based plastic cups.)

-It’s fine you have to wait for that milk shake because you’ll want to soak up the ambiance of this fruit stand, not to mention the samples of free exotic fruits scattered throughout — from the scary looking Monstera Deliciosa (looks like a pale green banana with lizard-like scales) to lychees and persimmon and kumquat.
+It’s fine that you have to wait for that milk shake because you’ll want to soak up the ambiance of this fruit stand, not to mention the samples of free exotic fruits scattered throughout — from the scary looking Monstera Deliciosa (looks like a pale green banana with lizard-like scales) to lychees and persimmon and kumquat.
 What’s available varies by season, but there’s always something to try.

 There’s more to Robert Is Here than the flowers, fruit stand and milk shakes.
 Out back there all sorts of animals.
 The stars are the huge rock-like tortoises with legs as sturdy as tree trunks.
 The tortoises share a cage with a few goats and on a recent visit, we watched a goat play king of the mountain on a tortoise’s back.
 He stayed there, shakily keeping his balance as the tortoise lumbered on.
 We figure to the goats, this is surfing.
 Over the years, the variety of animals has increased and this alone is worth a stop for animal lovers and families with children.

 From November to March, there’s live music on weekend afternoons from Charlie Rathburn and Too Old Sea Dogs.
 It’s all free, including peeks at the Model A Ford and 1913 Detroiter.